Introduction: The Search for Efficient Sequence Models

 -

-State Space Models reframe the recurrence problem in continuous time:
+State Space Models provided a fresh perspective, often framing the recurrence in continuous time:

 -